NikhilBagwe/Learn-React/00 - Hello world in React.md

 ## Intro :

 - Here I have used React without actually installing it.
+- This is the CORE way of creating a React element.
 - Since it is just a library, we have simply added the CDN links and now we use React in our project.
 - No complex things such as JSX, Props, etc. are used, just simple HTML and JS.